Pulkit0111/Pulkit0111/README.md

 <a href="https://twitter.com/1994_TJAY">
   <img align="left" alt="Pulkit Tyagi | Twitter" width="40px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/twitter.svg" />
 </a>

-Motivated and efficient Full-stack web developer with a history of education in Mechanical Engineering and an interest in coding.
+<b>Motivated and efficient Full-stack web developer</b> with a history of education in Mechanical Engineering and an interest in coding.
 Working with MERN stack and programming languages like JavaScript catalyzed my curiosity for web development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.
 <!--
 **Pulkit0111/Pulkit0111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.